What Is YouTube Premium? Plans, Pricing and Benefits Explained

 | Feature | YouTube Premium | Spotify Premium |

-| Monthly Cost (UK) | £11.99 | £10.99 (Individual) |
+| Monthly cost (UK) | ~£11.99 | £12.99 (Individual) |

-| Music Library | 100M+ tracks | 82M+ tracks |
+| Music library | 100M+ tracks | Large catalogue |

-| Video Content | Full YouTube library | Limited video podcasts |
+| Video content | Full YouTube library | Limited video podcasts |

-| Ad-Free Experience | Complete | Music only |
+| Ad-free experience | Video and music | Music only |

-| Offline Downloads | Music & videos | Music only |
+| Offline downloads | Music and video | Music only |

-| Background Play | Full functionality | Music only |
+| Background play | Full | Music only |

 YouTube Premium vs Amazon Prime Video

-| Feature | YouTube Premium | Prime Video |
+| Feature | YouTube Premium | Amazon Prime Video |

-| Monthly Cost (UK) | £11.99 | £8.99 (standalone) |
+| Monthly cost (UK) | ~£11.99 | £8.99 (full Prime; Video-only cheaper) |

-| Content Type | User-generated + Originals | Professional productions |
+| Content type | Creator content plus Originals | Professional productions |

-| Content Volume | 100M+ videos | 24,000+ titles |
+| Content volume | 100M+ videos | Large film and series catalogue |

-| Music Included | Yes (YouTube Music) | No (separate subscription) |
+| Music included | Yes (YouTube Music) | No (separate) |

-| Live Content | Abundant | Limited |
+| Live content | Abundant | Limited |

 Selecting the Right Service